-Our coordinator will review your preferences and you will be contacted by one of our presenters to schedule your presentation(s).
+Once we receive your request, our coordinator will review your preferences.
+You will be contacted by one of our presenters to schedule your presentation(s).
 Many schools prefer to conduct one presentation for all three grade levels, maximizing instruction time.
 The ZOOM platform can accommodate most schools in this manner however if you choose to separate the grade levels, every effort will be made to accommodate your scheduling needs.

 - Parent notification & opt-out form [Optional for Elementary and Middle School Parents].